-In our approach, only one constraint is active at a given time-step, however, the constraint itself changes depending on the relative position of the robot w.r.t the obstacle.
+In our approach, only one constraint is active at a given time step, however, the constraint itself changes depending on the relative position of the robot w.r.t the obstacle.
 As Fig.\ref{fig:obstacle} suggests, two possible variations of the constraints are imposed - one for when the robot is in front of the obstacle, and one for when it is behind it.
 The two hyper-planes are defined by finding the unit vector between the robot and the obstacle and then rotating it by a safety angle $\theta$.
 This constraint divides the space in two half-planes and constrains the robot's planned position to the within the one without the obstacle.\\ Thus the constraints become of the form:

 where $\vec{n}$ is the vector orthogonal to the $\theta$-rotated hyper-plane, and $a$ is the offset of the constraint.
-These constraints can then be formulated as polytopic constraints in the error-space, namely by substituting $\vec{x} = \vec{e} + \vec{x}_{ref}(i)$ for each time step.\\
+These constraints can then be formulated as polytopic constraints in the error space, namely by substituting $\vec{x} = \vec{e} + \vec{x}_{ref}(i)$ for each time step.\\